bcsanches/gcodejam/README.md

 some work, some are brute force and most simple does not solve the proposed problem.
 I hope this can be useful for someone.

+All code was written in C or C++ using Visual Studio, projects and solutions are provided.